dfuse-io/client-js/README.md

 ### Publishing

-First, build the project, this steps ensures you have a pristine state of your working directory, then run the test suite.

-    yarn build
-    yarn test

 Assuming you have been granted access rights to publish this package, the command to perform is simply:

     yarn publish --access public

+This command will automatically perform a clean build followed by the execution of the full test suite and then publish the package.

 #### Pre-release